dgp1130/blog/src/www/posts/html-fragments/html-fragments.md

-While researching the proposal more, I discovered [HTML modules](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/html-modules-explainer.md), a successor to HTML imports which attempts to resolve some of the flaws of the original proposal, primarily by integrating the system with ES module.
+While researching the proposal more, I discovered [HTML modules](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/html-modules-explainer.md), a successor to HTML imports which attempts to resolve some of the flaws of the original proposal, primarily by integrating the system with ES modules.
 This would allow developers to "import" an HTML fragment using a regular ESM `import` statement or a dynamic `import()` expression.
 For example, we could write the infinite scroll example like so: